eea/reportek.zopebuildout/README.rst

 Build staging
 -------------
-This deployment is what runns behind https://cdr-test.eionet.europa.eu/ Note that staging will use Products.Reportek from sources (through mr.developer) https://github.com/eea/Products.Reportek ::
+This deployment is what runs behind https://cdrtest.eionet.europa.eu/ Note that staging will use Products.Reportek from sources (through mr.developer) https://github.com/eea/Products.Reportek ::